Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates

 \end{enumerate}

-Most of the existing literature dealing with MDP relies on heuristic look-ahead policies.
-In this work, we approximate the future states in each decision epoch, and employ exact methods to determine the best action associated with the projection of future states.
-The aim of this work is to empirically demonstrate the advantage of embedding exact methods inside reinforcement learning framework, to improve sequential decision making processes.

 The paper is organized as follows.
 Section \ref{sec:literature} presents a literature review by focusing on the differences with the current work.
 Section \ref{sec:problem_formu} contains the problem description and formulation as a Markov Decision Process.
 Section \ref{sec:ub_pc} presents upper bounds to solution values and a partial characterization of the optimal policy.
-The solution approaches are introduced in Section \ref{sec:sol_approach} while Section \ref{sec:computational_result} is devoted to computational experiments and results.
-Finally, we draw conclusions in Section \ref{sec:conclusion} and present more detailed results in Appendix \ref{sec:appendix}.
+The solution approaches are introduced in Section \ref{sec:sol_approach}, while Section \ref{sec:computational_result} is devoted to computational experiments and results.
+Finally, we conclude in Section \ref{sec:conclusion}.